Kexbrough: Transport

 Kexbrough is served by local and Express buses to Barnsley Interchange via Baurgh Green or Mapplewell as well as longer distance services to Wakefield and Leeds.
 Bus companies that operate in Kexbrough are Stagecoach and Globe Coaches.
 Bus routes are 93,93a,95,95a,96,96a and X10.
 The nearest railway station is Darton railway station on the Hallam Line.
 Kexbrough lies directly to the west of Darton and is connected by the A637 road, to the M1 at Junction 38.

 Education

-Kexbrough has two schools, Darton Academy, and Kexbrough Primary School.
+Kexbrough has two schools, Darton Academy, and Kexborough Primary School.